 - Hunting for apartment

 Use craigslist.org, padmapper.com (this also provides average renting prices of the area) and housingmaps.com.
-Use crimereports.org to check the crime statistics of the area as well.
+Use crimereports.com to check the crime statistics of the area as well.
 Good apartments are booked really fast, sometimes, as quickly as the same day.
 Leases are usually a year long.

 - Get SSN (Social Security Number)